lmeunier/django-package-project-skel/README.md

 Install
 -------

-Clone this repository:

-    $ mkdir -p myproject/src.git/
-    $ git clone https://github.com/lmeunier/django-package-project-skel.git myproject/src.git/

-Create a new virtualenv:
+Create a new virtualenv and install Django:

+    $ mkdir myproject
+    $ cd myproject/
-    $ virtualenv myproject/env/
+    myproject/ $ virtualenv env
+    myproject/ $ . ./env/bin/activate
+    (env) myproject/ $ pip install django

+Start a new Django project using this template:

+    (env) myproject/ $ mkdir src
+    (env) myproject/ $ cd src/
+    (env) myproject/src/ $ django-admin.py startproject --template=https://github.com/lmeunier/django-package-project-skel/archive/master.zip myproject

-Install the skeleton project in the virtualenv:
+Install your newly created Django project in your virtualenv:

-    $ . ./myproject/env/bin/activate/
-    (env) $ cd myproject/src/git/
+    (env) myproject/src/ $ cd myproject/
-    (env) src.git $ python setup.py develop
+    (env) myproject/src/myproject/ $ python setup.py develop

 The skeleton project is now installed in the virtualenv.
-You can use the `myproject_admin` instead of the classis `manage.py`.
+You can use the `myproject_admin` command instead of the classic `manage.py`.
 The `myproject` folder is a regular Django project.
 You can use it like any other Django project.

 Create a package
 ----------------

 Like any other project with a `setup.py` script:

-    (env) src.git $ python setup.py sdist
+    (env) myproject/src/myproject/ $ python setup.py sdist

-This will create a new tarball in the `dist/` folder.
+This command will create a new tarball in the `dist/` folder.
 You can install the tarball with `pip install myproject-0.1.0.tar.gz`.

 manage.py
 ---------